PNW Rides and Events

 Swift Summit Spring Classic – TBA – Brownsville, Oregon https://www.swiftsummitnw.com/springclassic

 The inaugural Swift Summit Spring Classic is an early season toast for all things new to come.
-Whether you and your team are looking to smash your 2022 cycling goals, or you’re just looking to kick off your season with a light-hearted weekend spin with friends, this event was designed for every type of cyclist ready to ride into the year inspired, and filled, by the majestic roads and bucolic scenery throughout Linn County in the early Spring Season.
+Whether you and your team are looking to smash your 2022 cycling goals, or you’re just looking to kick off your season with a light-hearted weekend spin with friends, this event was designed for every type of cyclist ready to ride into the year inspired, and filled, by the majestic roads and bucolic scenery throughout Linn County in the early Spring Season.–>

-Monster Cookie Metric Century – Sunday, April 28, 2024 – Keizer, Oregon https://www.salembicycleclub.org/
+Monster Cookie Metric Century – Sunday, April 27, 2025 – Keizer, Oregon https://www.salembicycleclub.org/

-This fully supported ride starts at McNary High School in Keizer and takes east into rural Marion County where you will pass some of the area’s highlights including the Willamette Pie Company, Benedictine Brewery, and an optional, magnificent climb up to Mount Angel Abbey
+Salem Bicycle Club’s spring tradition, the Monster Cookie Metric Century Ride, is back with an improved route introduced in 2024.
+Less traffic creates a safer, more enjoyable riding experience for everyone.
+On a clear day, four Cascades mountains are visible at various points along the ride.
+This fully supported ride starts at McNary High School in Keizer and heads east into rural Marion County where you will pass some of the area’s highlights including the Willamette Pie Company, Benedictine Brewery, and an optional, magnificent climb up to Mount Angel Abbey.
+The Monster Cookie, a beloved Willamette Valley event, enters its 49th year with century and half-century routes plus a 6.2-mile family ride.

-Oregon Coast Gravel Epic – Saturday, May 4, 2024 – Waldport, Oregon https://www.mudslingerevents.com/oregon-coast-gravel-epic
+Oregon Coast Gravel Epic – Saturday, May 3, 2025 – Waldport, Oregon https://www.mudslingerevents.com/oregon-coast-gravel-epic

-West Coast Gravel – Sunday, May 5, 2024 – Yachats, Oregon https://www.mudslingerevents.com/west-coast-gravel
+West Coast Gravel – Sunday, May 4, 2025 – Yachats, Oregon https://www.mudslingerevents.com/west-coast-gravel

-Mohawk Century – TBA – Coburg, Oregon http://www.mohawkvalley100k.org/
+Mohawk Century – May 10, 2025 – Brownsville, Oregon http://www.mohawkvalley100k.org/

 The Mohawk Valley Metric Century is a benefit for the Oregon Youth Mountain Bike League’s “GRiT” Program, which is part of the National Interscholastic Cycling Association (NICA).
 GRiT recognizes the need to get more girls on bikes.
 GRiT’s goal is to empower female student-athlete’s to make their mark, on or off the bike.
 Currently, girls represents 20% of NICA’s overall national student-athlete participation.
 GRiT seeks to increase that number significantly in Oregon over the next five years.

-Oregon Gran Fondo – Saturday, June 1, 2024 – Cottage Grove, Oregon https://www.mudslingerevents.com/oregon-gran-fondo
+Oregon Gran Fondo – Saturday, May 18, 2025 – Cottage Grove, Oregon https://www.mudslingerevents.com/oregon-gran-fondo

 One big day in Cottage Grove Oregon just 20 minutes south of Eugene for the Oregon Gran Fondo.